-This is a question that has been asked to me quite frequently, as to what influences the ranking of your app on the Google Play Store.
+This is a question that has been asked to us quite frequently, as to what influences the ranking of your app on the Google Play Store.
 As we know, the Google algorithm is quite complicated and always changing.
 While Google aims to improve the users’ experience on the Play Store, these frequent updates make it harder for app publishers to maintain high visibility.

 Factor 1: Keywords

 Google Play Store searches for keywords in your Title, Short description and Long Description.
-Thus, I would recommend thinking about this very carefully.
+Thus, we would recommend thinking about this very carefully.
 You should use your most important keywords in the title to make sure you rank well on them.

 For eg: All the apps that rank in the top for ‘business’ in the Google Play Store in India have the keyword ‘business’ in their app title.

 Another factor that can help you comes in the form of ‘Keyword Density’.
 Keyword density is the number of times your keyword is repeated vs the length of your metadata (title, short description and long description).
 Keyword Density counts across all text fields so if you repeat the word in the title, subtitle and description, that’s even better.

 The longer your description, the more you will need to repeat a word in order to maintain a good level of density.
 ASO best practices suggest keeping the language fluid and natural while maintaining 1-2% density of all the keywords in your long description to prevent the ‘keyword stuffing’ penalty (density above 4%) that Google might give as they frown upon this.
 Also, the first sentences of your description are the most visible, so make them catchy!